🌃 The Higher School Certificate (HSC): What is it?

 Except it’s slightly more complicated than that.
 Your internal marks are never entered into NESA.
 What gets entered is your rank within your cohort at your school.
 I think the easiest way to explain this is with an example.

-Example: Ally, Bella and Cassie go to School X, and they all took English Advanced.
+Example: Ally, Bella and Cassie go to School X, and they all take English Advanced.
 Below are their marks and ranks in that course:

 Most importantly: no one can take your External mark away from you.
 What you do on the day is yours and you keep it.